UH-CPL/ScholarPlot/README.md

 * NASA: FY 2007 - FY 2015 (9 years, 16,670 rows, 1,852/year)

 ## New Ideas
+* Efficient way to deal with space of middle
 * Put servey link
 * Pie charts for better insights
 * When floating the cursor over a coauthor name, joint papers with focual author should light up to indicate the pattern and placement of coauthors papers